-The type of glue you’ll need depends on whether you will be bonding plastic with plastic, or plastic with a different material.
-This is because the surfaces of plastic and other materials vary greatly, with plastic being nonporous and other materials having varying levels of porosity.
-To bond different materials, you would need to purchase a specialized glue that could chemically bond to each material.
+The type of glue depends if you’re bonding plastic with plastic, or plastic with a different material.
+This is because the surfaces of plastic and other materials are different.
+Plastic is nonporous and other materials have various porosity levels.
+To bond materials, you need a special glue that chemically bonds to each material.

-It’s important to know the type of plastic you’re using because not all glues are effective on all plastics.
-PP and PE plastics are known for being difficult to bond, due to their hard and smooth surface; these will require a specially formulated plastic glue to bond properly.
-Two other popular plastic types are:
+You need to know the type of plastic you’re working with because not all glues are good for all plastics.
+PP and PE plastics are difficult to bond, due to their hard and smooth surfaces.

-- PS (Polystyrene) – frequently used in common day-to-day objects like plastic bowls or food packaging
+- PS (Polystyrene) – for household items like plastic bowls or food packaging.

-- PMMA (Acrylic) – frequently used in place of glass in screens and windows
+- PMMA (Acrylic) – a substitute for glass in screens and windows

-Remember: Any type of plastic is much easier to bond when it’s clean and has been sanded.
+Remember: Any type of plastic is easier to bond when it’s clean and sanded.

-As with most tools and work materials, your intended use should influence which one buy.
+As with most tools and materials, its use should influence which one you need to buy.
 In this case, you need to determine:

 - How important is the project I’m working on?